-After all the preparations are done, the concept is defined, the idea is validated, an analysis of the market and potential customers is made, it’s time to make all the development work.
-At this stage, the main component of success is the right choice of an experienced and reliable SaaS development team.
-This SaaS development guide usually falls into 3 steps:
+After all the preparations are done, the concept is defined, the idea is validated, an analysis of the market and potential customers is made, and it’s time to make all the development work.
+At this stage, the main component of success is the right choice of an experienced and reliable SaaS product development team.
+This SaaS product development guide usually falls into 3 steps:

 6.1.
 SaaS Architecture and Technologies